Phone: (202) 296-5505 Email: info@winvale.com

 Preparing for MAS Solicitation Refresh #31

-We expect Solicitation Refresh #31 to be released sometime after February 10, 2026, which is when GSA plans to hold the webinar on the recent updates.
+We expect Solicitation Refresh #31 to be released sometime in March or April.
 You can find more information about the webinar on GSA’s Interact post.
-Once the Refresh is released, contractors have 90 days to review and accept the modification(s) in the Mass Mod System.
+Once the Refresh is released, contractors have 60 days to review and accept the modification(s) in the Mass Mod System.
+This is a shorter timeline than the usual 90 days, so we recommend you act right away once it's released.
 It’s important to remember that only authorized negotiators on your GSA Schedule can access this site and acknowledge the changes.

 This is one of many updates to the MAS Program we expect to see in 2026.
 To keep up with future changes, check out our blog and our monthly newsletter.
 If you have questions about your GSA Schedule or accepting Mass Modifications, one of our consultants would be happy to help you.